“This includes the vertebrae, spinal discs, meninges, spinal canal, and even the spinal cord.”

 Anterior Lumbar Interbody Fusion (ALIF)

-During an ALIF, your doctor will remove the source of infection from your spine and then perform a spinal fusion.
+During an ALIF, your spine infection specialist doctor in Ahmedabad will remove the source of infection from your spine and then perform a spinal fusion.
 Entering the spine from the front (or anterior side), your surgeon will insert a bone graft that will permanently fuse the two vertebrae together for support.

 If your vertebra fractured from the infection, then your doctor will need to perform a kyphoplasty, or vertebral augmentation procedure.
 During this operation, your doctor will remove the infection and inject a medical-grade cement into the collapsed vertebra.